abhiTronix/vidgear/docs/gears/streamgear/rtfm/usage.md

 &thinsp;

-## Usage with Audio-Input
+## Usage with File Audio-Input

 In Real-time Frames Mode, if you want to add audio to your streams, you've to use exclusive [`-audio`](../../params/#a-exclusive-parameters) attribute of `stream_params` dictionary parameter.
-You need to input the path of your audio to this attribute as string value, and StreamGear API will automatically validate and map it to all generated streams.
+You need to input the path of your audio file to this attribute as `string` value, and StreamGear API will automatically validate and map it to all generated streams.
 The complete example is as follows:

 !!! failure "Make sure this `-audio` audio-source it compatible with provided video-source, otherwise you encounter multiple errors or no output at all."